 Ayer Road, with its Commercial zoning district, is unquestionably the single best opportunity that the Town of Harvard has in developing even a modest commercial tax base and offsetting the residential and agricultural tax burden.
-However, the approach must be measured and sensitive to the desires and expectations of the citizens of Harvard.
-Some of this feedback from residents has been in the form of responses to business-oriented surveys, other feedback was collected during the master planning process.
-Based on this strong interest, creating a framework for action is viewed as a critical task in the Economic Development work program for the Director.
-Therefore, since such a project must be meticulously scoped and framed, and the fact that you get to do this only once and if it is not a success, we may live with the result for a generation or more, this effort required a form of "white paper" to recommend a 3-phase strategy for achieving a successful planning and regulatory outcome in order to "set the table" properly in an orderly manner, for the ultimate development and re-development of the Ayer Road Corridor.
+However, the approach must be measured and sensitive to the desires and expectations of the citizens of Harvard and also align with sustainability and smart growth principles important to the Town.
+Some of the feedback from residents has been in the form of responses to business-oriented surveys, other feedback was collected during the master planning process.
+Based on this strong interest, creating a framework for action is viewed as a critical task in the Economic Development work program for the Director and is expected to be a part of a more formal local economic development program.
+Therefore, since such a project must be meticulously scoped and framed, and the fact that you get to do this only once and if it is not a success, we may live with the result for a generation or more, this effort required a form of "white paper" to recommend a 3-phase strategy for achieving a successful planning and regulatory outcome in order to "set the table" appropriately in a methodical manner, for the ultimate development and redevelopment of the Ayer Road Corridor.
 Thus, the following steps are recommended, in specific order:

-- Market Analysis and Fiscal Impact Analysis This shall provide data regarding the types and scales of uses that the market area can support.
+- 1. Market Study and Fiscal Impact Analysis This shall provide data regarding the types and scales of uses that the market area can support.
 It will also show how much this development will contribute to local municipal revenues.
-It will not, of course, make the call related to whether all of the development that is viable, should be pursued. - Corridor Vision Plan This will be a comprehensive plan for a specific area, the Ayer Road commercial corridor, which will include traffic and transportation network analysis, land use and zoning analysis, design analysis, public and stakeholder outreach, and other criteria relevant to studying the commercial objectives of the town while preserving and protecting what is important to the town's character as the Town moves forward. - Zoning and Regulatory Tools An expected result of the Corridor Vision Plan is a recommendation to significantly improve the zoning and other regulatory tools that govern the C district along Ayer Road.
+It will not, of course, make the call related to whether all of the development that is viable, should be pursued. - 2.
+Corridor Vision Plan This will be a comprehensive plan for a specific area, the Ayer Road commercial corridor, which will include traffic and transportation network analysis, land use and zoning analysis, design analysis, public and stakeholder outreach, and other criteria relevant to studying the commercial objectives of the town while preserving and protecting what is important to the town's character as the Town moves forward. - 3.
+Zoning and Regulatory Tools An anticipated result of the Corridor Vision Plan is a recommendation to significantly improve the zoning and other regulatory tools that govern the C district along Ayer Road.
 Once these tools are on place and other facets of the Vision are achieved, then the desired type and scale of development can commence with much less concern over the outcome and impacts.
+It should be noted up front that water and sewer infrastructure should not be available for corridor lands until this regulatory framework is in place.

-These steps have been identified as important because meticulously building a convincing argument for the type and scale of development that could be of immense value to the Town of Harvard is a required prerequisite.
+These three (3) steps have been identified as critical because meticulously building a convincing argument for the type and scale of development that could be of immense value to the Town of Harvard is a required prerequisite.
 This argument requires hard data on marketability as well as net positive fiscal impact.
 It requires significant public input into design and outreach regarding development impact.
 Finally, it requires a predictable tool for both citizens and the developer to assure that the vision developed in the corridor plan is achieved.
 It is important to note that the analysis, planning and potential creation and adoption of zoning tools to achieve the desired outcomes constitutes a public process.
 Inherent in this process is continuous public outreach and feedback.